-The next program intake of 20 students will be for the Fall 2021 semester.
-Applications will be accepted between Feb.
-1, 2021-March 15, 2021.
+The next program intake of 20 students was for the Fall 2021 semester.
+Applications were accepted until March 15, 2021.
 Acceptance to the program is based on a selection process.
 Review the Program Admissions Checklist for all application requirements

 Step One: ApplicationComplete your online application to Southeast Community College.

 Step Two: Math and Reading/English Placement ScoreWe accept the ACT, SAT, Accuplacer, or the Next Generation Accuplacer test.
 SCC uses the reading score for English course placement.
-Reading scores must be from within the last 5 years and math scores must be from within the last 3 years.
+Reading scores must be from within the last five years and math scores must be from within the last three years.

 Step Four: Prepare Your Portfolio Submit a maximum of six (6) examples of your creative art work to the GDMA Applications Drop Box during the application period.
 The drop box link will be sent to you once an application for the GDMA program has been received.
 The GDMA program will be looking for students who have an eye for and who can understand and communicate a message visually.
 Portfolio examples should include still life or other pencil drawings.
 The portfolio can also include digital art, design work, paintings, and photography that showcase an understanding of: Composition, Texture, Depth, Line, Light, Patters/Shape, and Vantage Point.